-If your workplace doesn't use three or more cartridges a month you can drop the ones you do use at all Officeworks, JB Hi-Fi and The Good Guys stores, and at participating Australia Post, Harvey Norman, Dick Smith, Office Product Depot and Office National stores.
+If your workplace doesn't use three or more cartridges a month you can drop the ones you do use at all Officeworks stores, and at participating Australia Post, Harvey Norman, JB Hi-Fi, The Good Guys, Office Product Depot and Office National stores.

 For more information visit PlanetArk.org/Cartridges or call the Cartridge Hotline on 1300 24 24 73.